Natural Bridges State Beach

 Natural Bridges State Beach is a 65 acre California state park in Santa Cruz, California, in the United States.
-The park features a natural bridge across a section of the beach.
-It is also well known as a hotspot to see monarch butterfly migrations.
-The Monarch Butterfly Natural Preserve is home to up to 150,000 monarch butterflies from October through early February.
+The park features a natural bridge across a section of the beach and a eucalyptus grove provides habitat for monarch butterflies.
+During monarch butterfly migration, Monarch Butterfly Natural Preserve has up to 150,000 monarch butterflies from October through early February.

 History

 The first inhabitants in the Santa Cruz area were small groups of Native Americans.
 The Ohlone were a semi-nomadic tribe that hunted game and marine mammals and supplemented their diets with shellfish, fish, edible roots and shoots, acorns, nuts, and seeds.
 The Ohlone raised medicinal plants and herbs.
 They made tools from locally found stones and shells.
 Their crafts included shellfish jewelry and baskets.

 The displacement of the natives began with the Spanish colonization of the Americas when missionaries and soldiers brought the Ohlone into the missions.
 The population of Native Americans was greatly reduced by European diseases to which they had no resistance.
 Governance of the area was transferred from Spain to Mexico after the Mexican War of Independence.
 The citizens of Mexico used what is now Natural Bridges State Beach as pasture land for their cattle.
 California became part of the United States after the Mexican–American War.

 The area in and around the park later supported a dairy farm, a brussels sprouts farm, hotel, housing for mill workers, a South Seas movie set and a failed housing development.
 The land was purchased by the State of California in 1933 and construction of the state beach facilities began in 1954.
 The land surrounding the park was largely wild and undeveloped until the 1970s.
 The park is now surrounded by beach development and commercial properties.